 Every person in your company should have their own username and password to access your systems.
 This minimizes the risk of other parties gaining access to your systems via a shared user account.
 It also means that employees are accountable for their own actions.
 In the event of an internal data breach, malicious activity can be traced back to the specific user whose account has been compromised.

 To achieve PCI compliance, you should follow password best practices — using complex passwords containing both letters and numbers and more than seven characters.
-It also specifies using two-factor authentication when possible.
+It also specifies using multi-factor authentication when possible.

 9. Limit people who have physical access to cardholder data